How Much To Bring To Korea For 7 Days

 |400 000 krw||700 000 krw||1 200 000 krw|

 It is recommended to bring at least around 200$ in cash.
 You can use this in places that don’t accept cash or in emergencies.
 Most shops accept card but small market or street vendors will only accept cash payments.

 1. Flight Ticket – How Much To Budget?

 This really depends where you are flying from and when you are planning on flying.
-Momondo is a really good platform to find the best flight deals to Korea.
+Recently flight prices for traveling to South Korea have gone up so be prepared to spend around 2000$ when flying from the states to South Korea.

 2. Accommodations – Where to Stay & How Much To Budget?